Your expert guide to street food in Mérida, Mexico

 Elotes and esquites stalls tend to appear at dusk.
 When you’re out walking and exploring you’ll see them anywhere people congregate: look around plazas and playgrounds and on Paseo Montejo.
 At the beach in Progreso you’ll find stalls around the piers.

-🧇 A marquesita is esentially a cross between a waffle and an ice cream cone.
+🧇 A marquesita is essentially a savoury filled ice cream cone.
 The mixture is poured on a hot griddle and heats it up until it looks like a flattened cone.
 Personally, I love it when I strike gold and get an ever so slightly chewy one.

-🧇 Apparently the marquesita was born during a particularly cold spell in Mérida when ice cream sales were unusually low.
-Some bright spark decided to try using the cone batter in a different way.
+🧇 The marquesita was born during a particularly cold spell in Mérida when ice cream sales were unusually low.
+Someone decided to try using the cone batter in a different way and a new snack was born.

 🧇 Recently, super fancy marquesitas have appeared in Mérida that include ice cream and other fun ingredients.